EnkiduGilgamesh/Cpp_Tutorial/2_OOP/README.md

 }
 ```

 We can define an object by calling the class name and setting the object name.
+This step is called **instantiation**.

 ```cup
 Box box1;